-- a) Incorporate into the NVC/VWA the eligibility standards of the Attendance Allowance provisions under the Pension Act, together with the amount of allowance described in the Attendant Care Benefit (DND) for caregivers of disabled veterans, as supported by the Standing Committee on Veterans Affairs (ACVA) in its June 2021 report. - b) Establish distinctive grade levels for this newly created Attendance Allowance:
+- Establish a new caregiver allowance into the New Veterans Charter/Veterans (i) Well-Being Act (NVC/VWA) based on the eligibility standards of the Attendance Allowance provisions under the Pension Act, together with the amount of allowance described in the DND Attendant Care Benefit for caregivers of disabled veterans, as supported by the Standing Committee on Veterans Affairs (ACVA) in its June 2021 report. - Establish distinctive grade levels for this newly created Attendance Allowance: (ii)

-This will address the unique need for financial support of individual family caregivers of disabled veterans and, at the same time, help to rectify the financial disparity between the two statutory regimes.
+This will address the unique need for financial support of individual family caregivers of disabled veterans and, at the same time, help to rectify the financial disparity between the two statutory regimes by adopting a "one veteran - one standard" approach.

-- c) Fine-tune the concept of Attendance Allowance payable to informal caregivers to recognize and compensate the significant effort and economic loss to support injured veterans and ensure access reflects consideration for the effects of mental health injuries. - d) Create a new family benefit for all veterans in receipt of Pain and Suffering Compensation to parallel the Pension Act provisions in relation to spousal and child allowances to recognize the impact of the veteran's disability on their family. - e) Adopt the Ombud's recommendation as endorsed by the Standing Committee (ACVA) that family members and caregivers should have an independent right to benefits and well-being provisions rather than the restricted derivative rights that have existed in veterans legislation for many years. - f) Automatically reimburse professional mental health expenses for the spouse and dependent children of veterans eligible for a rehabilitation plan for mental health concerns.
+- Fine-tune the concept of a new caregiver allowance payable to informal (iii) caregivers to recognize and compensate for their significant effort and economic loss in supporting injured veterans.
+This is particularly so in circumstances where the seriously disabled veteran requires their spouse to be a primary caregiver who in turn must relinquish their employment with the consequential negative impact on the overall family revenue. - Create a new family benefit for all veterans in receipt of Pain and Suffering (iv) Compensation to parallel the Pension Act provisions in relation to spousal and child allowances to recognize the impact of the veteran's disability on their family. - Adopt the Ombud's recommendation as endorsed by the ACVA that family (v) members and caregivers should have an independent right to benefits and